-The applicant's covering letter states that NPF 4 Policy 30 (e) (ii) does not apply to the proposal as the property will remain in residential use for nine months of the year.
+The applicant's supporting letter states that as the proposed STL use is for three months of the year only (June to August) and will remain in residential use for nine months, then residential use is not lost.

 The application property is a residential unit and the current lawful use of the property is residential.
-Consequently, the use of the property as an STL for three months in the calendar year (June to August) would result in a loss of residential accommodation during this period each year, potentially impacting on the use of the property as a residential home.
+Consequently, the use of the property as an STL for three months in the calendar year would result in a loss of residential accommodation for this period each year potentially impacting on the use of the property as a residential home.
 Given the recognised need and demand for housing in Edinburgh, it is important to retain housing where appropriate.